Helping Your Student Succeed

 Do not ask your student for their NetID and password to log into University password-protected accounts.
 This violates both the academic honesty and student conduct codes.

-If your student is suspected of academic dishonesty, it is important to:
+If your student is suspected of doing something that violates the academic honesty policy, it is important to:

 - Understand the academic honesty process

-- Identify the factors that led to the suspected dishonesty
+- Identify the factors that led to the suspected policy violation

 - Help your student connect to appropriate University resources

-To identify the factors that led to the suspected dishonesty, ask your student about what happened.
-Academic dishonesty is often a symptom of something else that has gone wrong, such as time management issues, emotional distress, ineffective studying habits, or a lack of understanding of academic rules and policies.
+To help identify the factors that led to the suspected policy violation, ask your student about what happened.
+Academic honesty violations are often a symptom of something else that has gone wrong, such as time management issues, emotional distress, ineffective studying habits, or a lack of understanding of academic rules and policies.

 Connecting students with the right resources can help address the cause of what went wrong and keep it from happening again.
 See a list of academic resources on our student resource page.